Doctorate in Clinical Psychology (DClinPsy)

 Although many applicants will have undertaken posts as Assistant or Research Psychologists, other comparable experience is just as relevant if it meets the criteria above - for example, nursing in a mental health setting, or working as a care assistant.
 Candidates whose experience is restricted to an academic research setting should ensure that they gain some familiarity with clinical populations and settings.
 Substantive voluntary posts may also be relevant, usually when these take place in statutory settings.

-For NHS funded places we can only consider applicants who meet home fees status.
-This means that applicants must have full UK or EU residency and not require a work permit.
-EU citizens in addition must ensure that they have full legal rights to continue living in the UK after 30 June 2021.
-In addition, to qualify for UCL home fee status, all applicants wishing to be considered for entry to the course in September 2021, must have been resident in the UK or EU from 1 September 2018 to 31 August 2021, for a purpose that is not wholly or mainly related to receiving full-time education during any part of this three-year period.
+In addition, to qualify for UCL home fee status, all applicants wishing to be considered for entry to the course in September 2022, must have been resident in the UK from 1 September 2019 to 31 August 2022, for a purpose that is not wholly or mainly related to receiving full-time education during any part of this three-year period.
 There are no exceptions to these rules.
-If in any doubt about their fee status applicants should contact the UCL admissions office directly before making an application to the course.
+If in any doubt about their fee status, applicants should contact the UCL admissions office directly before making an application to the course

 Applicants for whom English is not their first language should consult our English language requirements which are set out on the application section of our website.

-Selection falls into several distinct phases: First, candidates' forms are screened and those which do not meet the basic entry criteria (eg the absence of GBC, no relevant experience, no home fees status) are excluded.
+Candidates' applications are screened and those which do not meet the basic entry criteria (e.g. the absence of GBC, no relevant experience, no home fees status) are excluded.
 Subsequently each candidate's form is rated in order to reach a decision about who to invite for interview.
-Selectors look for evidence of academic ability, and indicators of clinical aptitude (such as motivation, realism, appropriate preparation for training), and will pay particular attention to the candidate's personal statements.
+Selectors look for evidence of academic ability, and indicators of clinical aptitude (such as motivation, realism, appropriate preparation for training), and will pay particular attention to the candidate’s personal statements.